gbgabiola/progress/courses/udemy/the-web-developer-bootcamp/02-css/README.md

   -

-## The General Rule
+## CSS Basics

-- CSS
+- Cascading Style Sheets (CSS)
-  - Cascading Style Sheets
+  - cascade is the order of styles that are declared and linked
 - language for describing how documents are presented visually, how they are arranged and styled

 ## CSS Location